Code-Institute-Submissions/alexandergrib-ms1_submission/README.md

 - Git merging branch with local Pycharm.
 "The “fatal: refusing to merge unrelated histories” Git error"
     - resolved by applying <code>git pull origin master --allow-unrelated-histories</code>
 - Issue with text overflowing boundaries of jumbotron
-    - Added :before and :after css to break line in exact place where intended, and reduced size of the text on small screen
+    - Added :before and :after css to break line in exact place where intended, and reduced size of the text on small screen [solution](https://www.educative.io/edpresso/how-to-add-a-line-break-using-css)
-- customer images change shape from circe to oval on samll screen sizes
+- customer images change shape from circe to oval on small screen sizes
     - fixed by adding @media query to resize image
 - Navbar not collapsing back
     - fixed by adding script at the bottom of the body [solution found here](https://stackoverflow.com/questions/28472815/bootstrap-navbar-collapse-not-closing-on-click)